alexsobiek/nexus/README.md

 # Nexus
 Nexus is a collection of libraries of common implementations I've had to write.
+It's currently in its infancy and not available on any maven repositories yet, but the goal is to eventually get to the point of a release.

 ## Core
 The core library has the most essential parts of Nexus itself, including the ability to build and inject itself into